Stress is an inevitable part of life, but how you manage it can make a difference in your overall well-being.

 1. Plan for prevention

 We often think about stress management as purely reactive.
-By creating a daily/weekly plan to control stress, you can build your ability to manage stress before it happens.
+By creating a daily and/or weekly plan to control stress, you can build up your ability to manage stress before it happens.

 2. Build a buffer

-A healthy lifestyle is your best defense against stress.
+A healthy lifestyle is a great defense against stress.
 Studies show that by creating a healthy lifestyle, stress buffering (how much we can handle) improves.
-When lifestyle factors such as adequate sleep, healthy eating and regular physical activity patterns are in place, your body and your mind are better able to handle stress when it happens.
+When lifestyle factors such as adequate sleep, healthy eating and regular physical activity are in place, your body and your mind are better able to handle stress.